comely-io/buffer-php/README.md

-appendUInt32BE | Appends 4 byte integer in big endian byte order appendUInt64LE | Appends 8 byte integer in little endian byte order appendUInt64BE | Appends 8 byte integer in big endian byte order raw | Get existing bytes in buffer as string byteArray | Returns an indexed Array comprised of every byte's position on ASCII table copy | Creates a copy of buffer from given start and/or up to length equals | Compares buffer bytes with another buffer or string apply | Applies a function/callback to existing buffer creating a new buffer instance as result read | Creates a [ByteReader](#bytereader) instance hash | Creates a [ByteDigest](#bytedigest) instance switchEndianess | Converts endianess of entire buffer between big and little endians dump | Buffer information as an Array toBase16 | Encodes the buffer as Base16/Hexadecimal toBase64 | Encodes the buffer in Base64 toBinary | Encodes the buffer into an indexed Array where each index is binary representation of byte (1s and 0s)
+appendUInt32BE | Appends 4 byte integer in big endian byte order appendUInt64LE | Appends 8 byte integer in little endian byte order appendUInt64BE | Appends 8 byte integer in big endian byte order

 ## ByteReader